 How do I get the breakout rooms feature?

-The feature is in general release by Microsoft and requires that you're using the latest Teams Desktop client, the feature is not available in the Teams web browser app.
+To organise breakout rooms, you must be using the latest Teams Desktop client, as the feature is not available in the Teams web browser version.

-- If joining on Android or iOS mobile or tablet, make sure participants go to their App Store and download the latest update
+- If joining via the Teams mobile app, make sure you have gone to the App Store and downloaded the latest update

 What can meeting organisers do with breakout rooms?